Research and Consultancy

 • 2001, ‘ICT and Development: Basic Feature and Questions’ with Kevin Carey Paper presented at the Oneworld Dotforce meeting in Nice. ww.oneworld.net/dotforce.
 Nice, France.
 January, 2001

-Rosaria’s management experience has been based on her integrity, her ability to manage expectations, and to work with individuals and groups both developing their skills and reaching agreed outcomes.
+My management experience has been based on my integrity, my ability to manage expectations, and to work with individuals and groups both developing their skills and reaching agreed outcomes.
 This often involves dealing with unexpected events, overcoming obstacles, and supporting individuals and groups to achieve what they set out to do.

 Some commissioners have been: